ResourcesTransparency · some links are affiliate links

 Airtable

-Airtable sits somewhere between a spreadsheet and a database — you can link records, create different views of the same data, and build in some light automation without writing any code.
-I use it when a spreadsheet feels too flat but a full database is more than the situation calls for.
-It's solid for content planning, client tracking, launches, or anything that needs both structure and flexibility.
+Airtable sits between a spreadsheet and a database: you can link records, build different views of the same data, and add light automation without writing code.
+I reach for it when a spreadsheet feels too flat but a full build is more than the moment needs.
+A lot of systems start here before they get designed properly.

 Team Documentation